-- Create a series of content that builds up to the event itself (e.g. interviews of speakers)
+- Create a series of content that builds up to the event itself (e.g., speaker interviews).

-- Consistently post on social media and track their performance
+- Promote it on social media and track posts’ performance.

-Online payment is essential, so make sure you have credit cards, PayPal, or Google Checkout.
-You could also think about including early bird fees to entice early sign up and get the ball rolling.
+Online payment is essential, so make sure you can accept a range: debit and credit cards, PayPal, Google Pay, Amazon Pay, Apple Pay.
+You could also think about including early bird discounts to entice early sign-ups to get the ball rolling.

-For offline payments, have a number of banks available for deposit.
-Lastly, have clear refund and cancellation rules.
+For offline payments, you will need have a number of banks available for deposit.
+Finally, clear refund and cancellation rules are a must.

 Running a Successful Onsite Badging and Event Registration Process